minimo-io/jquery-codex/README.md

 * Use a single sodomizer function for all effects when possible (remove duplicated code)

 ## Changelog
+### Version 1.1.0 - 2018-04-23
+  * 'charbychar' effect introduced, by which each character is revelaed one at a time
+  * 'keep_whitespaces' config value added, so it's possible to choose whether to also sodomize white spaces or not
 ### Version 1.0.5 - 2018-04-23
   * Better param names
 ### Version 1.0.3 - 2015-10-16